 As a professor, Nick Roberts understood the value of student experiential learning.
 Nick’s legacy lives on with the Nick Roberts Endowed Scholarship Fund which is designed to support Woodbury School of Architecture students in their study away experiences throughout the world.

 The Norman R. Millar Scholarship Endowment was established to honor Dean Millar’s sixteen year legacy of educating architects and designers.
 Annual income from this endowment will support Woodbury School of Architecture student scholarships.

-The Dean’s Discretionary Fund provides a unique opportunity to help shape the future of education by helping students to realize their unique, personal design vision, while developing technical, theoretical and communicative skills.
-The Dean’s Discretionary Fund provides flexible funding to meet high priority needs and respond quickly to emerging opportunities and innovative learning.
+The School of Architecture Fund provides a unique opportunity to help shape the future of education by helping students to realize their unique, personal design vision, while developing technical, theoretical and communicative skills.
+The School of Architecture Fund provides flexible funding to meet high priority needs and respond quickly to emerging opportunities and innovative learning.